Global Rewards in Multi-Agent Deep Reinforcement Learning for Autonomous Mobility on Demand Systems: Conclusion

 \section{Conclusion}

 We study vehicle dispatching for AMoD systems, where a profit-maximizing central operator assigns vehicles to requests or rejects these.
 We propose a novel MADRL algorithm with global rewards and credit assignment based on a counterfactual baseline.
 Our algorithm combines the benefits of low learning variance and sample efficiency of SAC with the benefits of credit assignment of COMA.
 We show that a naive combination of SAC and COMA does not converge, and develop a stable and scalable algorithm that uses reward scheduling with a new advantage function based on an equally-weighted baseline and a target actor network baseline.
 We show that our algorithm improves upon the current state-of-the-art by up to 2\% on average across test dates and up to 6\% on individual dates from real-world data sets.
 This constitutes a substantial performance improvement for the AMoD application case where a single percent improvement yields significant daily monetary gains.
 We further provide a structural analysis which shows that the use of global rewards can improve implicit vehicle balancing and demand forecasting abilities.
 Our proposed algorithm is applicable beyond the area of AMoD, as it can be useful in any application where stable multi-agent deep reinforcement learning with credit assignment is required.
-Future work may apply our algorithm to other areas or focus on stabilizing purely global-rewards-based algorithms.
+An interesting avenue for future research would be the comparison of our algorithm to decentralized learning algorithms with local actors and critics.
+Future work may furthermore apply our algorithm to other areas or focus on stabilizing purely global-rewards-based algorithms.